 - (2017) Evaluating Flood Exposure for Properties in Urban Areas Using a Multivariate Modelling Technique.
 Water. vol. 9 (5).

 - (2016) For your eyes only?
 Evaluating a coordinated and multiple views tool with a map, a parallel coordinated plot and a table using an eye-tracking approach.
-International Journal of Geographical Information Science. vol. 31 (2).
+International Journal of Geographical Information Science (IJGIS). vol. 31 (2).

 - (2016) Climate change effects at your doorstep: Geographic visualization to support Nordic homeowners in adapting to climate change.
 Applied Geography. vol. 74.

 - (2015) Decision support for adaptive action - assessing the potential of geographic visualization.
 Journal of Environmental Planning and Management. vol. 58 (12).

 - (2015) Ethnonationalism in post-war Bosnia-Herzegovina and Kosovo The effects of local violence and ethnic composition.
 International Area Studies Review. vol. 18 (1).